m5p3nc3r/meta-ewaol-machine/docs/imx8.md

 ## Status

 The baremetal image builds, but is currently missing kernel configuration to enable k3s to operate properly.
-A question has been [raised upstream](https://github.com/Freescale/meta-freescale/issues/1087) on the best way to resolve this issue.
+We have created a local downstream kmeta based recipe that derives from the upstream meta-freescale.
+Information on this process is captured in the [recipes-imx/README.md](../meta-ewaol-ext/recipes-imx/README.md).
+A question has been [raised upstream](https://github.com/Freescale/meta-freescale/issues/1087) to see if we can get this adopted, but for now, this is functinoal.

+You currently get a lot of warnings during the kernel build, this is because of configuration conflicts in ther kernel.
+This is not a problem for the resulting build, I don't plan on fixing the warnings because they don't currently impact the functionality.

 The virtualization image is not currently functional.